craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/Things Aren't Right Here....md

 The Radiation anomaly is of undefined shape and size, but it is generally quite large - covering buildings more than singular rooms or objects.
 It is, however, attracted to metal over long periods of time, leading to contact with metal within the field being quite dangerous.

 	Radiation is applied every round, at the beginning of a character's turn, and will accumulate over time.

-When a character has more Radiation than the value of their Constitution Score, they take a number of necrotic damage equal to the difference.
+	When a character has more Radiation than the value of their Constitution Score, they take a number of radiant damage equal to the difference.
 Any Radiation that would be applied to a character is reduced by their current Radiation Protection.

 	A number of Radiation is removed at the end of a character's turn equal to their Radiation Reduction plus their Constitution Modifier.

 	Early signs of radiation poisoning include, in order of intensity...
-		- dizzieness
-		- headache
+		- dizzieness, headache
-		- taste of metal
-		- nausea
-		- rough coughing
+		- taste of metal, nausea, rough coughing
-		- vomitting
-		- stomach pains
+		- vomitting, stomach pains
-		- high fever
-		- decrease or loss of conciousness
-		- red burns to exposed skin
+		- high fever, decrease or loss of conciousness, red burns to exposed skin
 		- vomitting blood